Martin Hewitt (actor): Endless Love

-While enrolled at the American Academy of Dramatic Arts in Pasadena, CA and working as bartender and valet car park/parking lot attendant, Hewitt saw an ad for an open call for a film directed by Franco Zeffirelli and beat out 5,000 actors, including Tom Cruise and Timothy Hutton, for the male lead.
-Hewitt had originally envisioned a Shakespearean career, but suddenly he was starring opposite Brooke Shields in Franco Zeffirelli's Endless Love, a 1981 forbidden teen romance film.
+While enrolled at the American Academy of Dramatic Arts in Pasadena, California and working as bartender and valet car park/parking lot attendant, Hewitt saw an ad for an open call for a film directed by Franco Zeffirelli and beat out 5,000 actors, including Tom Cruise and Timothy Hutton, for the male lead.
+Hewitt had originally envisioned a Shakespearean career, but suddenly he was appearing opposite Brooke Shields in Franco Zeffirelli's Endless Love, a 1981 forbidden teen romance film.
 According to Hewitt, "Some people actually wrote that I was discovered in a parking lot."

 "Of course, my head swelled up like crazy," he says.
 "Franco, who is very paternal, fed my ego so that I would be very confident."
 Hewitt spoke highly of his co-star, Brooke Shields.
 "She treated me like a friend," he says.
 During filming in New York City, she invited Hewitt to spend the weekend at her house in New Jersey, where they played board games.

 Hewitt garnered mostly neutral reviews for his portrayal of David Axelrod.
-Variety commented that "Since he’s center stage most of the time, it’s fortunate that newcomer Martin Hewitt registers so strongly.
-Zeffirelli has dressed and photographed his find almost in the style of some of his mentor Luchino Visconti’s neo-realist heroes, with two-day beard growths and anachronistic Clark Gable undershirts."
+Variety commented that "Since he's center stage most of the time, it's fortunate that newcomer Martin Hewitt registers so strongly.
+Zeffirelli has dressed and photographed his find almost in the style of some of his mentor Luchino Visconti's neo-realist heroes, with two-day beard growths and anachronistic Clark Gable undershirts."
 Janet Maslin of The New York Times wrote that Hewitt "has neither the resources nor the opportunity to convey much about how David's mind works, even though this is what the story hinges on."
 Nevertheless, Hewitt said, "I don't care what anyone says; I am proud of that film."

 Later acting career

 "I started at the top.
 My first professional acting role was in a starring role in a Universal Studios film," he said.
 "I didn't even get the chance to get my feet wet.
 So after that film, it was sort of a downward path."

 After appearing in his second film, Yellowbeard (1983), in which he portrayed the son of Graham Chapman's character, Hewitt spent the 1980s appearing in forgettable B movies and doing the occasional TV guest spot.
-Of the films he appeared in during the '80s included: April Fool, later to be titled Killer Party (1986); The Falling (1987); and Two Moon Junction (1988).
-In the latter film, he portrayed Chad, the fiance of Sherilyn Fenn's character.
+Of the films he appeared in during the '80s included: April Fool, later to be titled Killer Party (1986), The Falling (1986) and Two Moon Junction (1988).
+In the latter film, he portrayed Chad, the fiancé of Sherilyn Fenn's character.
 Hewitt previously worked with Fenn in Out Of Control (1985).
-Hewitt had also done straight-to-video flicks including Crime Lords (1991), Carnal Crimes (1991) and Night Rhythms (1992).
+Hewitt had also done straight-to-video productions including Crime Lords (1991), Carnal Crimes (1991) and Night Rhythms (1992).
 He retired from acting in 2003.

-"I was kind of surprised that I didn't hear his name much after that," says Yellowbeard director Melvin Damski.
+"I was kind of surprised that I didn't hear his name much after that," said Yellowbeard director Melvin Damski.
 "He was a talented kid."